City of Women: Australia

-United States
+United States and Canada

 Released by New Yorker Films in the United States on 8 April 1981, the film garnered generally favorable reviews but little box-office success.
 Daniel Talbot of New Yorker Films offered an explanation for the public's lack of interest: "Here, it played in less than fifty theatres, and of those, six provided 75 percent of the earnings.
 I don't know what Gaumont or Fellini could have expected with that kind of personal film.
 He had lost most of his audience here by then.
 Which isn't to say that I don't think him one of the great filmmakers of the world."
-For Vincent Canby of The New York Times, however, the film was a success: "Though the film is overlong, even for a Fellini aficionado, it is spell-binding, a dazzling visual display that is part burlesque, part satire, part Folies-Bergère, and all cinema.
-As Snàporaz is haunted by the phantoms of all the women he has known, or wanted to know, from childhood on, Mr Fellini in City of Women is obsessed by his own feelings toward women, by his need for them, his treatment (mostly poor) of them, his continued fascination by them and his awareness that (thank heavens) they'll always be different...
-Though City of Women is about a libertine, it's anything but licentious.
-Mr Fellini's licentiousness suggests a profound longing for some kind of protective discipline, if not complete chastity.
-As such discipline would destroy Snàporaz, it would make impossible the conception and production of a film as wonderfully uninhibited as City of Women."